OCI

 Life Sciences Innovation Fund

-2024 Ontario Life Sciences Innovator Award
+2025 Baylis Ontario Life Sciences Innovator Award

-The Ontario Centre of Innovation is proud to launch the Ontario Life Sciences Innovator Award, designed to recognize a top entrepreneur leading an Ontario based life sciences company that has demonstrated significant impact in the sector.
+The award is designed to recognize a top entrepreneur leading an Ontario based life sciences company that has demonstrated significant impact in the sector.

 More about the award

-The Life Sciences Innovation Fund (LSIF) is an early-stage co-investment fund that supports companies in Life Sciences and Healthcare Technologies sectors related to human health.
+Ontario’s Life Sciences Innovation Fund (LSIF) is an early-stage co-investment fund that supports companies in Life Sciences and Healthcare Technologies sectors related to human health.
 The fund is aimed at addressing the unique challenges faced by life sciences entrepreneurs moving innovative and capital-intensive investments from a conceptual stage through to commercialization.
 Through the fund, OCI co-invests with angel and other investors to help de-risk the opportunity, assisting start-ups in becoming investor and customer ready and allowing them to attract follow-on investment.

 Our investments drive Canadian business development, economic growth, and scalable impact across the life sciences and healthcare technologies sectors related to human health.